cristianvarg11/nvim/README.md

 # nvim
 ## This is my configuration for neovim (I use neovim-nightly-bin) :shipit:
 ### Dependencies
-1. Install [neovim-nightly-bin](https://aur.archlinux.org/packages/neovim-nightly-bin/) package, in this case, I use Manjaro (based on ArchLinux).
+1. Install [neovim](https://aur.archlinux.org/packages/neovim-nightly-bin/) package, in this case, I use Manjaro (based on ArchLinux).
-   > yay -S neovim-nightly-bin
+   > sudo pacman -S neovim
 2. It is necessary to have installed *__yarn__* in the system, because several plugins use it, for example, Prettier.
    > npm i -g yarn
 3. In order to see the icons in the navigation tree, we need some sources, some DE already have them (like KDE), in my case I use XFCE and it is necessary to install the following: